 The Oak swing seats are treated with OSMO oil.
 Initially the OSMO Primer, followed by OSMO UV Protection Oil.

 Slate House Signs are much less onerous of our time and generally respond well to an occasional wipe or wash down.
-Each Slate House Sign is sealed with a matt varnish so as to protect the masonry paint used to fill and colour the text.
+We seal each Slate House Sign with a matt varnish so as to protect the masonry paint used to fill and colour the text.
 Naturally the sign will weather over time and the matt varnish will become less protective.
 Depending on where the House Sign is sited will determine how the sign weathers over time.

 For clarification or further guidance on how to look after your Oak or Slate please do get in touch